Habitat for Humanity Kyrgyzstan

 Habitat's work in Kyrgyzstan

 Habitat for Humanity Kyrgyzstan was established in 1999.
 A few years later, it started an innovative building method incorporating locally grown cane reed as a construction material.
-This project won a World Bank award in Washington D.C. in 2006.
-Currently, Habitat for Humanity Kyrgyzstan focuses on renovations of condominium buildings, finishing of halfbuilt homes and winterization or providing affordable loans to families with mentally disabled family members.
+This project won the World Bank award in Washington D.C. in 2006.
+Currently, Habitat for Humanity Kyrgyzstan focuses on home renovations, finishing of half-built homes and winterization or providing affordable loans to families with mentally disabled family members.

 The housing need in Kyrgyzstan